burnedikt/diasend-nightscout-bridge/readme.md

 # Diasend -> Nightscout Bridge #WeAreNotWaiting

-Synchronizes continuuous glucose values (CGV) from [diasend] to [nightscout].
-This can e.g. help CamAPS | Fx users to view their treatments and glucose values via nightscout.
+Synchronizes treatments (insulin boli, temp basal changes) as well as continuous glucose values (CGV) from [diasend] to [nightscout].
+This can e.g. help [CamAPS FX] users to view their treatments and glucose values via nightscout.

 While diasend will eventually be replaced by glooko which will (presumably) provide a more open API to access the data and forward it to nightscout, this project can help in the meantime. #WeAreNotWaiting